 It is worth mentioning that in these years the manager of the "Erholungsheim Bayern GmbH" and the judge of the Bavarian State Ministry of Justice was the later Prime Minister Hans Ehard.

-Under the auspices of Dr. Frank, the Bavarian judges association and the Bavarian notary association, both clubs in the League of National Socialist German Jurists, founded a public foundation, the society "Erholungsheim Bayern" as proposed by State Council, Dr. Schmitt.
+Under the auspices of Bavarian Ministry of Justice, the Bavarian judges association and the Bavarian notary association, both clubs in the League of National Socialist German Jurists, founded a public foundation, the society "Erholungsheim Bayern" as proposed by State Council, Dr. Schmitt.

 The effects of war also left their marks on the judges' home in Fischbachau.
 From October 1940, the home was partly used for resettlement or evacuation.
 From spring 1942 to autumn 1942, the rest home was used for children's vocations ("Kinderlandverschickung ").
 From summer 1943, the entire house turned into a branch of the Munich hospital "Rechts der Isar" and remained there until the mid 1950s.

 After the release of the house in the summer of 1950, the house was in very bad condition.
 The foundation had to sell its property in Bad Aibling, to allow for the renovation of the judge's home in Fischbachau and the reopening of the purposes of the Foundation.

 The judges' home again enjoyed its popularity in the '60s and '70s.
 Unfortunately, since the mid-70s the numbers of nights of recreation seekers in Fischbachau went back.